 A sauce completes a raclette evening.
-Like whiskey cocktail sauce, barbecue sauce, mayonnaise, curry or garlic sauce.
+Like whisky cocktail sauce, barbecue sauce, mayonnaise, curry, or garlic sauce.
 Everyone has their own preference.
 With these recipes make the most delicious sauces in no time!

 And today I give the recipes of five sauces that you can find when I'm hosting a raclette.
 The nice thing is that some of these sauces again are the basis for the other sauces.
 These sauces are great with these raclette recipes.

-- all sauces are perishable, I make them most, the day before, but preferably on the same day.
+- all sauces are perishable, I make the most, the day before, but preferably on the same day.
 And of course, keep them until use in the refrigerator.

-- you add the oil drop wise in the beginning with the mayonnaise.
+- you add the oil dropwise at the beginning with the mayonnaise.
 That way you get a nice smooth sauce.
 Add it too quickly, and you will get lumps.

 - it's currently winter (over here) and tomatoes are just not as tasty, so grab a good pot passata.
 Fresh tomatoes you just use in the summer.

-- you use raw egg in the mayonnaise, it isn't suitable for elderly, the sick and young children
+- you use raw egg in the mayonnaise, it isn't suitable for the elderly, the sick and young children.

 Raclette recipe 5 homemade sauces